Normal Crossings Singularities for Symplectic Topology

 \subsection{Deformations of arbitrary structures}

 We continue with the notation introduced in~\eref{cNsplit_e} and~\eref{cNsubdfn_e}.
-In this section, we deform an arbitrary symplectic structure $(\wt\om_{t;i}')_{i\in I}$ on a neighborhood~$\cN_{\prt}'$ of~$V$ in~$\cN_{\prt}$ to a standard one, $(\wt\om_{t;i})_{i\in I}$, as in~\eref{ombund_e2}.
-As with Proposition~\ref{SympDef_prp}, we keep the forms fixed outside of a neighborhood~$\cN_{\prt}''$ of~$V$.
-By definition, the original symplectic forms $\wt\om_{t;i}'$ on~$\cN_i'$ agree along their overlaps, i.e.~on $\cN_{i_1i_2}'$.
-In~order to preserve this property during the deformation, in Lemma~\ref{SympExtend_lmm} we construct a symplectic form~$\wt\om_t'$ on a neighborhood of~$V$ in~$\cN\!\oplus\!\cN$ which restricts to~$\wt\om_{t;i}'$ on each subbundle $\cN_i\!\oplus\!0$ intersected with the appropriate open subspace (there may be no such symplectic form on~$\cN$).
-This allows us to apply a standard flow argument in Proposition~\ref{SympNeigh_prp} to obtain a family of deformations with the desired properties.
-In light of Lemma~\ref{SympNeigh_lmm}, Proposition~\ref{SympNeigh_prp} can be viewed as a stratified version of the Symplectic Neighborhood Theorem \cite[Theorem~3.30]{MS1} in a weak sense; see also Remark~\ref{SympNeigh_rmk}.
+By Lemma~\ref{SympNeigh_lmm2} below, an arbitrary symplectic structure $(\wt\om_{t;i})_{i\in I}$ on a neighborhood~$\cN_{\prt}'$ of~$V$ in~$\cN_{\prt}$ can be deformed to a standard one, $(\wh\om_{t;i})_{i\in I}$ as in~\eref{ombund_e2}, on a smaller neighborhood of~$V$.
+As with Proposition~\ref{SympDef_prp}, the forms are kept fixed outside of a neighborhood~$\cN_{\prt}''$ of~$V$.
+By definition, the original symplectic forms $\wt\om_{t;i}$ on~$\cN_i'$ agree along their overlaps, i.e.~on $\cN_{i_1i_2}'$.